Meet Sarah Martin

 Inside the office she loves:

-The strong, smart, powerful women she works with.
+The strong, smart, incredible professionals she works with.
 Creative challenges.
 Collaborating.
 Writing.
 Working with travel writers.
 Scoring media hits for clients.
-Being involved with PRSA (Rochester) and the PRISM Awards.
+Being involved with PRSA and Destinations International.

 Outside the office she loves:

+Her husband and golden retriever.
 Theatre and musicals.
 Skiing, snowmobiling, and hiking.
-Dystopian fiction.
+Fiction.
 Seafood.
 Travel.
-Trying new and unusual foods (like fried crickets.
-Seriously.).
+Trying new and unusual foods.

 "Pitching story ideas is about knowing who you're talking to -- knowing your client's audience and finding compelling subjects."